psychemedia/storytelling-notes/gwion-bach.md

 May he yet give me; and at the end,
 May God of his good will grant me, in honor,
 A succession of numberless ages, in the retreat of tranquillity.
-Elphin, knight of mead, late be thy dissolution! "
+Elphin, knight of mead, late be thy dissolution!"

 And afterwards he sang the ode which is called "The Excellence of the Bards," which ended with the following verses: —